I am a Convicted Felon. Can my Right to Vote be Restored?

 If you have been convicted of a felony, you have lost certain civil rights.
 These include your right to vote, your right to hold public office, and your right to purchase and possess a firearm.
 These rights are not automatically restored when you complete the terms of your sentence.
 Unless you actively seek clemency, the legal process of restoring your civil rights, these rights are gone for the rest of your life.

-You do not need to work with an attorney to apply for clemency.
+You do not need to work with an lawyer to apply for clemency.
 However, you certainly can work with one to ensure that you complete the process correctly.
 If you have questions about clemency and other aspects of life after serving time in jail or completing other terms of a conviction, speak with an experienced criminal defense lawyer.

 In Florida, there are multiple types of clemency an individual can seek.
 Talk to your lawyer about which type of clemency you should pursue and the process for pursuing it.
 You might want to restore your right to vote, but feel it is not necessary to restore your right to own a firearm.
 You might also only be eligible for certain types of clemency.